Single Of The Week: Ralf GUM feat. Hugh Masekela – In The City (Atjazz Astro Remix) (GOGO Music)

-At the age of 75 + Masekela maintains a busy international tour schedule.
-And he still finds time to work with talents.
+At the age of 75 + Masekela maintained a busy international tour schedule.
+And he still found time to work with talents.
 The way he did back in 2009 with Black Coffee on ‘We Are One’.
 But also with Berita and Oliver Mtukudzi on ‘Mwana Wa Mai’ 4 years later.
 And, last but not least, with Ralf GUM back in 2014 on ‘With Her Hand’ and ‘In The City’.

 You might also like…